kegomimu/apt-purge/README.md

 # apt-purge

-A simple package which removes a package completely
+A simple package which removes packages and their doings completely

 ## The problem
 `apt purge` or `dpkg purge` does not completely remove created folders, files, users, groups and services of a package.